+- Documentation of financial support

+- Copy of passport

-- Tuition deposit (\$250)
+- Tuition deposit (\$125)

 - Housing application, contract and deposit (\$100)

 - Health forms

 An I-20 Form may be used to apply for a visa to study in the United States.
 For more information about the admissions process for international students, contact the Office of Admissions.